2025 Dividend Kings List: All 55 Ranked & Analyzed

 Below is a ranking of the top 5 dividend kings.
 The companies are ranked by expected annual returns, taking into account business performance and recent quarterly results.

-SJW owns the infrastructure for water storage, treatment, and distribution.
+H2O America (formerly known as SJW) owns the infrastructure for water storage, treatment, and distribution.
 In 2024, the company demonstrated strong operating metrics.
-SJW provides regulated services and benefits from rate increases, like all water utilities.
+HTO provides regulated services and benefits from rate increases, like all water utilities.

 PPG Industries manufactures paints, coatings, and specialty materials for industrial applications.
 Its plants are located in 70 countries worldwide.